xiaoyunyang/xiaoyunyang.github.io/content/post/guide-principles-to-code-by.md

 ```

 # Conclusion
 Problem solving is the application of knowledge and tools to achieve a desired outcome so the better your knowledge and tools are, the better your problem solving will be.
-Without a framework for problem solving, the process of problem solving could be inefficient and iterative, requires rounds of experimentation and refactoring.
+Without a framework for problem solving, the process of problem solving could be inefficient and iterative, requiring rounds of experimentation and refactoring.
 Use the these five principles to power your problem solving process to write more efficient and beautiful code!